johnbillion/args/readme.md

 ] );
 ```

 This library provides well-documented classes which represent some of the associative array parameters that are used in WordPress.
 Using these classes at the point where you populate the arguments means you get familiar autocompletion and intellisense in your code editor, and strict typing thanks to the behaviour of typed properties in PHP 7.4.
+PHPstan typings are provided for even more comprehensive checks, if you use it.

 ![](assets/screenshot.png)